Montauk New York: Summer Is The Best Time To Vacation In a Long Island Beach Town!

 Similarly to Culloden, access to the most unspoiled stretch of beaches in Montauk is limited to residents and summer vacation renters only.
 This area is just outside of town on the Old Montauk Highway but is still within walking distance of downtown.
 There are about five beach entry points guarded by a chain and a lock given to the residents for parking if they wish.

-Between the Hither Woods Preserve offers fishing, walking trails and the sandy beach.
+The Hither Woods Preserve offers fishing, walking trails, and a sandy beach.
 Come enjoy this hidden gem at the End of the World.

 Things To Do in Montauk, NY